 The Company has made several adjustments to its past expenditures in the ensuing annual budget, eliminating several expenses including a reduction in workforce and consultants to the extent feasible without affecting its program of drug development.
 In addition, the Company has focused its efforts primarily on a single lead program to minimize cost outlays, namely, taking the shingles drug candidate against VZV into human clinical trials.
 Management's budget indicates that these changes have freed up sufficient funds to allow for the ensuing costs of the external advanced IND-enabling studies of this drug candidate.
+Management has engaged in an additional drug development program for COVID-19 with limited additional costs in the current development stage, and anticipates that costs of advanced drug development for COVID-19 are likely to be supported by non-dilutive government funding or equity-based funding.
 Management has advanced several options for financing the net working capital deficit as well as to obtain additional funds that will be needed for future human clinical trials.

-On December 16, 2019, the Company entered into an Open End Mortgage Note with Anil Diwan, the Company's founder, Chairman and President, to loan the Company up to \$2,000,000.
-As of December 31, 2019, the Company had drawn down \$1.1 million on this note.
+On December 16, 2019 the Company entered into an Open End Mortgage with Anil Diwan, the Company's founder, Chairman and President, to loan the Company up to \$2,000,000.
+As of March 31, 2020 the Company has drawn down \$1.1 million on this note.

-On December 17, 2019, the Company entered into a Deferred Expense Exchange Agreement with TheraCour Pharma, Inc. ("TheraCour"), whereby TheraCour agreed to exchange a portion of the previously deferred development fees owed to TheraCour in the amount of \$250,000 into 100,000 Series A preferred shares.
+On December 17, 2019, the Company entered into a Deferred Expense Exchange Agreement with TheraCour, whereby TheraCour agreed to exchange a portion of the previously deferred development fees in the amount of \$250,000 into 100,000 Series A preferred shares.

 On November 7, 2019, the Company engaged Aegis Capital Corp for an underwritten offering pursuant to a Form S-1 filing.
 On January 21, 2020, the Company entered into an underwriting agreement (the "Underwriting Agreement") with Aegis Capital Corp.
 Pursuant to the terms and conditions of the Underwriting Agreement, we agreed to issue and sell 2,500,000 shares of our common stock, par value \$0.001 per share for \$3.00 per share.
 We also granted the underwriter an option to purchase up to an additional 375,000 shares of our common stock (together with the Underwritten Shares, the "Shares") within 45 days after the date of the Underwritten Shares and the underwriter exercised its option to purchase an additional 375,000 shares of common stock at the public offering price of \$3.00 per share.
-The net proceeds to the Company after underwriter's commission and agreed upon customary fees and expenses were approximately \$7.8 million, before deducting the Company's legal and accounting expenses related to the Offering.
-See Note 11.
+The net proceeds to the Company after underwriter's commission, agreed upon customary fees and expenses, and the Company's legal and accounting expenses related to the Offering were approximately \$7.5 million.
+See Note 7.